AaronLChan/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software disrtibuted under the GPL.
 Git tracks changes.
-Create a new branch is quick.
+Create a new branch is quick AND simple.